theahura/shoot-the-messenger/README.md

 NOTE: not all messages can be unsent.
 For example, I've been unable to remove some messages with links in them, and stickers give a lot of trouble.
 This isn't a problem with the extension, so much as a problem with Facebooks removal backend.

 NOTE: facebook constantly runs A/B tests, some of which may break this extension.
 File an issue if something weird happens -- or more likely, doesn't happen.

+NOTE: you should be running this in English language mode for this to work as intended.